EffortlessHome/eh_integration/README.md

 By focusing on simplifying automation and integration while keeping it affordable, we provide a unique experience in the smart home industry.

+License

+This repository is licensed under the Apache 2.0 License.
+See the LICENSE file for more details.

 ## Need Help?
 <EH Fiverr Info/Link Here>
 <EH Website Link Here>